Frequently Asked Questions

 Can my lights do ‘warm white’?

 Yes.
 We have lights that are IC coded to provide ‘warm white’.
-This is the more yellowish white light that would be roughly 2700 on the kelvin scale of light temperature.
-A 5000K light will be more like bright daylight.
+This is the softer white light between 2700-3000 on the kelvin scale of light temperature.
+A 6000K light is similar to bright daylight.

 What are the areas that you operate in?

-We are a Cochrane based company and focus on doing business locally in Cochrane plus NW, and SW Calgary down to highway 8.
-We do service other areas of Calgary plus surrounding areas however a small fee is charged due to the travel distance outside of our local service area.
+We are a Cochrane based company and focus on doing business locally in Cochrane.
+We do service other areas within Calgary and surrounding areas, however a small fee is charged due to the travel distance outside of our local service area.
+Please contact us via email at info@aspenled.ca and we can direct you to one of our partners who install our lighting systems.

 What is IC coding?

 IC stands for Internal Circuit.
-Each LED bulb has a specific IC code.
-It is this IC code that allows the controller to control the light.
+Smart LED lights have specific IC coding.
+It is this IC code that allows the controller to talk to the light.

 Can I install combinations of the different lights?